 Tearfund’s Protect cause combats human trafficking and exploitation through five partners in five countries: Thailand, Cambodia, Nepal, Sri Lanka and Fiji.
 We work across the spectrum in prevention, prosecution, and rehabilitation.

 24/7 YouthWork is an out-of-school, extra-curricular programme that addresses a broad range of needs for mainstream youth.
-With 70 youth workers in 31 schools, this is successful and unique youth work initiative that sees youth workers from the local church supporting and encouraging young people in practical ways.
+With 175 youth workers in 72 schools nationwide, this successful and unique youth work initiative sees youth workers from over 100 local churches supporting and encouraging young people in practical ways.

 The face of human trafficking and exploitation